About the Book

-The Jews Should Keep Quiet also shows how FDR’s personal relationship with Rabbi Stephen S. Wise, American Jewry’s foremost leader in the 1930s and 40s, affected American Jewry’s response—and, consequently, the US response—to the Holocaust.
-Medoff details how Roosevelt and his administration pressured a Jewish leader enamored of the president to stifle American Jewish criticism of FDR’s refugee policies.
-Taking into account the challenging political and social climate of the period, he explores the dilemmas faced by the American Jewish community in pressing the president and the administration’s realistic options for rescue action which, if taken, would have saved many lives.
+The Jews Should Keep Quiet further reveals how FDR’s personal relationship with Rabbi Stephen S. Wise, American Jewry’s foremost leader in the 1930s and ’40s, swayed the U.S. response to the Holocaust.
+Documenting how Roosevelt and others pressured Wise to stifle American Jewish criticism of FDR’s policies; Medoff likewise chronicles how and why the American Jewish community largely fell in line with Wise.
+Ultimately he weighs the administration’s realistic options for rescue action which, if taken, would have saved many lives.

 “This highly original work addresses the U.S. government’s unwillingness to undertake serious rescue efforts and the deep divisions within American Jewry over how to respond to U.S. indifference to European Jewry’s plight.
 Expanding on David S. Wyman’s pathbreaking work on America’s response to the Holocaust, using new archival materials and interviews with persons then on the scene, Medoff provides the best assessment to date of the relationship between America’s foremost Jewish leader, Rabbi Stephen S. Wise, and President Franklin D. Roosevelt.”